Mrsele/int-gration-de-paiement-Telebirr/README.md

-# 🚀 Telebirr API Integration Guide
+# 🚀 Telebirr API Integration using Javascript Node

 Integrate **Telebirr** mobile payments quickly and securely using Ethio Telecom's API.
 This guide covers essential steps for authentication, initiating payments, and handling callbacks in your app using Js.